Top 10 Annuals That Attract Hummingbirds

 With profuse tiny flowers, there’s plenty of nectar for both hummingbirds and butterflies.
 Smaller varieties with a mounding or trailing habit work well in containers.
 If you live in a tropical climate or Zones 8 to 11, try lantana as a shrub or a perennial.

 Nectar-filled zinnias come in a broad range of colors, heights and flower size, and they are a cheerful addition to any backyard.
-Incredibly simple to start from seed, sun-loving zinnias bloom quickly.
+Incredibly easy to grow from seed, sun-loving zinnias bloom quickly.
 Seek out mildew-resistant varieties if mildew disease is a problem in your area.

 Why we love it: A hummingbird and butterfly favorite, this versatile plant also has seed heads that attract several varieties of sparrows, finches and juncos.

 The zinnia profusion series will fill your garden with color.